By learning a few basic scarf folding techniques, you’ll be ready to update your professional or casual wardrobe!

 The standard fashion scarf measures 36 inches square.
 The basic rule of thumb is, the heavier the silk, the better quality it is.
 An expensive Hermes silk scarf weighs 20mm, while most silk scarves weigh 4 mm to 16mm.
 Most scarves made in Italy or France are good quality, but China and Japan produce beautiful silks, too.

 Perhaps your first scarf will be a handmade item you created yourself.
 Now you’re ready to start accessorizing!

 How do I do a basic fold?

-You can fold a square scarf into an oblong shape, by folding it in half, then quartering it.
+You can fold a square scarf into an oblong shape, by wrapping it in half, then quarter it.

 How do I tie a basic square knot?

-The most essential knot to learn is the square knot, also known as the reef or brownie knot.
+The essential knot to learn is the square knot, also known as the reef or brownie knot.
 Fold and place any size scarf around your neck, keeping one panel longer about 1-3 inches.
 Cross the long panel over the short one and feed up through the neck, creating a single knot.
-Take the long panel again, over the short panel and feed it through the opening from behind.
+Retake the long panel, over the short panel and feed it through the opening from behind.
 Pull panels horizontally to desired tightness.

 How do I create the famous Chanel look?

 Place an oblong scarf at the front of the neck, crisscross the panels at the back and bring them to the front.
 Tie a single knot.
 Let the panels fall softly.

 Fold a large square scarf in half and continue to fold to a 4-inch width.
 Place around the neck, tie a single knot and place one panel on top of the other.
 Tre Chic!